Exit sign: Modern installations

 Modern exit signs often can be seen indicating the path to an exit in commercial and large residential buildings that comply with fire code.
-Certain circumstances, such as the year a building was built, may leave it exempt from some of these codes.
-In most situations, the owner of the building is responsible for complying with exit sign requirements.
+Certain circumstances, such as the year a building was built, or a sign that has a unique and historical design blended into its architecture, create exemptions from some of these codes (though in the latter case the lighting and backup lighting system behind the sign will likely be retrofitted to modern requirements).
+In most situations, the owner of the building is responsible for complying with exit-sign requirements.
 This is especially true in older buildings that serve as multiple residences, such as apartment buildings, hotels, and campus dormitories.

 Modern fixtures are usually in a rugged plastic or metal housing securely bolted to the wall or ceiling.
 The signs have the word "EXIT", or a picture representing exit, on both sides.
 Single-sided signs are also available for wall-mount installations.
-The signs often have metal or plastic knock-outs which can be removed so that an arrow is also lit pointing left or right.
+The signs often have metal or plastic knock-outs which can optionally be removed so that an arrow is also lit pointing left or right.
 Modern exit signs are often combined with other safety devices, such as emergency floodlighting for supplementary area illumination.
-Exit signs draw a relatively small amount of power, and can generally be added onto any existing electrical circuit without adverse effects.
 Modern exit signs are also, to some degree, flame retardant.

+Exit signs draw a relatively small amount of power, and can generally be added onto any existing electrical circuit without adverse effects.
 In addition, specialized LED lamps with "candelabra" sized screw-in bases are available to replace the always-on incandescent lamps in older exit signs.
 This allows the existing fixtures to be easily upgraded to save energy, without the expense of complete replacement.

-Most recently, LEC (light emitting capacitor) exit signs have come to market.
-Also called electroluminescent (EL), these signs only consume 1/4W of power, and have an operational life of 30+ years which far exceeds the typical 10-year life of an LED sign.
+Most recently, Photoluminescent, Hybrid Photoluminescent and LEC (light emitting capacitor) exit signs have come to market.
+Photoluminescent signs consume no power and have an operational life of 30+ years.
+Hybrid Photoluminescent Exit Signs consume as little as 0.74 W of power.
+LEC signs are also called electroluminescent (EL), only consuming 1/4 W of power, and have an operational life of 30+ years which far exceeds the typical 10-year life of an LED sign.

 Non-compliance with building codes

 It is often a serious offence for a building owner or landlord to not comply with the fire/building code in terms of Exit signage.
 In July 2016, for example, a fire in a Toronto apartment caused the death of one person and injured many others.
-An investigation found that Emergency lights and Exit signs were not properly illuminated, and the landlord was fined about $20,000 for "not properly illuminating exit signs and having no record of emergency lighting tests", and another $50,000 for other infractions to the code.
+An investigation found that Emergency lights and Exit signs were not properly illuminated, and the landlord was fined $21,000 for "not properly illuminating exit signs and having no record of emergency lighting tests", and another $50,000 for other infractions to the code relating to fire doors.